tnwei/vqgan-clip-app/README.md

 <!-- move to ARCHITECTURE.md? -->

-There is a lot of room for experimentation on CLIP-based image generation, thus care has been taken to make the codebase hackable. `app.py` houses the UI, built with Streamlit ([docs](https://docs.streamlit.io/en/stable/index.html)), while the underlying logic is stowed away in `logic.py`, which in turn depends on `vqgan_utils.py`.
+There is a lot of room for experimentation on CLIP-based image generation, thus care has been taken to make the codebase hackable.
+To date, VQGAN-CLIP and CLIP guided diffusion are two separate codebases under this repo.
+For VQGAN-CLIP, `app.py` houses the UI, while the underlying logic is stowed away in `logic.py`, which in turn depends on `vqgan_utils.py`.
+Guided diffusion follows similar file structure, with an additional `diffusion_` prefix: `diffusion_app.py` and `diffusion_logic.py`.

+The UI is built with Streamlit ([docs](https://docs.streamlit.io/en/stable/index.html)), which makes it easy to throw together dashboards for ML projects.

 Defaults settings for the app upon launch are specified in `defaults.yaml`, which can be further adjusted as necessary.